 RFE; Resources for Economists on the Internet - 1,236 resources in 69 sections and sub-sections of interest to academic and practicing economists.

 Rural Development Online - USDA site includes: Rural Development Programs and Assistance, Publications, Regulations, State-by State Office Listings, Legislation.

-U.S. Census Bureau - monthly economic indicators (e.g. new residential construction, wholesale trade, international trade, etc.) from 2013.
+U.S. Census Bureau - includes recent monthly economic indicators (e.g. new residential construction, wholesale trade, international trade, etc.).